mdklatt/serial-python/doc/tutorial.md

 in a class that inherits from the appropriate Reader or Writer, and these classes can be bundled into a module for that format.

+Readers and Writers have two categories of filters, class filters and user filters.
+Class filters are used in the implementation of a class, while user filters are optionally applied by client code.
+Readers apply class filters before any user filters, and Writers apply them after any user filters.
+Class filters are not affected by the `filter()` method; instead, access them directly using the `_class_filters` object attribute (a `list`).

     """ Module for reading and writing the sample data format. """

     from serial.core import DelimitedReader